angrybacon/doomsday-wiki/markdown/chapters/2/uncommon-piles.md

 pass 1 turn.

-If you suspect the opponent has a way to interact with the order of your pile, like JTMS's +2, you can modify the pile slightly to play around this:
+If you suspect the opponent has a way to interact with the order of your pile, like Jace's +2, you can modify the pile slightly to play around this:

 <pile>{{!CB}} {{!SI}} {{!Em}} {{!Dur}} {{!LM}}</pile>

-CB on top means SI won't get fatesealed, and you can put DD on the bottom with CB to draw SI and ensure you have enough cards in your library to not deck yourself before you can attack for lethal.
+CB on top means SI won't get fatesealed, and you can put DD on the bottom with CB to draw SI and ensure you have enough cards in your library not to deck yourself before you can attack for lethal.

 ## Time Spiral Piles

-Time Spiral was a common sideboard card in older Doomsday lists, predating the rise of SDT Miracles.
+{{Time Spiral}} was a common sideboard card in older Doomsday lists, predating the rise of SDT Miracles.
 It can still be used to make functional piles, and is a strong wishboard card in its own right, but giving your opponent a fresh 7 in our blue-dominated format is undesirable.
 For this reason the card sees little to no play, but is presented here for its historical interest.

-The cost listed in square brackets \[..\] is assumingly paid for by the lands that are untapped by Time Spiral.
+The cost listed in parentheses is assumingly paid for by the lands that are untapped by Time Spiral.

-A simple example of a pile that uses Time Spiral is as follows:
+A simple example of a pass-the-turn pile that uses Time Spiral is as follows:

-> Cantrip, X in hand - UU+1R+\[1R\] (4) - 11 Storm
+> 2 cards in hand - {{1UUR}} + ({{1R}}) - 9 Storm

 <pile>{{!IU}} {{!LED}} {{!LED}} {{!BW}} {{!BW}}</pile>